BASIC-PLUS: Operation

 Users would sit at a terminal and type in programming language statements.
 The statements could either be entered into the system's command interpreter directly, or entered into a text editor, saved to a file, and loaded into the command interpreter from the file.
 Errors in source code were reported to the user immediately after the line was typed.

 As a smart terminal with cursor control could not be guaranteed, BASIC-PLUS used the common system of prefixing all source code with a line number.
 The code was edited by typing in the number and then changing the contents of the following code.
 A line of code could be removed by typing in its line number and nothing else, thereby setting it to an empty line.

 The virtual address space of an RSTS/E user was limited to a little less than 64KB of space.
 Using BASIC-PLUS, about half of this virtual address space was used by the combined command interpreter and run-time library (named the Run Time System on RSTS/E).
 This limited user programs to about 32 kB of memory.

-Large programs were broken up into various pieces by use of the CHAIN statement, and programs could chain to specific line numbers in a secondary program to indicate that a program should begin execution at a different point from its first line.
+Large programs were broken into separate executable pieces by use of the CHAIN statement, and programs could chain to specific line numbers in a secondary program to indicate that a program should begin execution at a different point from its first line.
 This feature of chaining to a certain line number allowed programs to signal to each other that they were being called from another program.
 The use of a shared memory section called core common also allowed programs to pass data to each other as needed.
 Disk files could also be used but were slower.

 To conserve memory, the system included a garbage collecting memory manager, used for both string data and byte-code.

 A running program could be interrupted, have variables examined and modified, and then be resumed.